 An introduction to the entire Old Testament, employing both thematic and exegetical methods.
 Literary structure, historical background, and parallel passages are also utilized to discover the unique and priceless lessons of each book.
 The Fall semester surveys Genesis through Samuel, and the Spring semester covers Kings through Malachi.

-BTH321 Christian Theology I (3)
+Christian Theology 1